codeaashu/agents-are-thinking/README.md

 ## Get Started

-~The package is implemented in python.~ The package is written in rust.
+The package is written in rust.
 And provides python binding using [PY03](https://github.com/PyO3/pyo3), and wasm binding using [wasm-bindgen](https://github.com/wasm-bindgen/wasm-bindgen).

 ### "Too complicated, just want to watch them thinking!"